hengzhang-zh/FishDiv-LULC-Model/README.md

 All python functions and CUDA kernel functions are in the "code/src" folder.

-eDNA-derived fish diversity (including presence/absence for four fish species as a demo) together with sampling site coordinates and river discharge are in the "data/eDNA" folder.
+eDNA-derived fish diversity (including presence/absence for four fish species as a demo) together with sampling site coordinates and river discharge are in the "data/eDNA" folder, which was contributed by Rosetta Blackman.
 You may find HydroSHEDS flow direction map, flow accumulation map, elevation map, and interpolated river discharge for major river channels in the "data/RS/catch_data" folder.
 Lastly, the land cover map we used in this study (European Space Agency Climate Change Initiative (ESA CCI) land cover) together with recoding table are in the "data/RS/land_cover" folder.

 # **Reference**